 The Otago Peninsula is home to the only mainland colony of Albatross.
 You can see them on a visit to the Royal Albatross Centre.
 What I would recommend for people who do more planning than me (which is you, because here you are reading this post and doing research), go early in the day and join one of the guided walking tours that the centre hosts.
 We didn’t join a group so we didn’t know where to go to see them and didn’t see any Albatross at all!

 Make a stop at Larnach Castle

-The Larnach Castle’s claim to fame is that it’s New Zealand’s only castle.
+The Larnach Castle’s claim to fame is that its country’s only castle, making it an iconic landmark in New Zealand.
 If you’ve been to the castles in Europe, you’ll find Larnach pretty underwhelming.
 I wouldn’t have gone had a not been living there for so long, however I thought I’d mention it here if castles are a thing you’re interested in.
 I’m not saying it isn’t nice or that it isn’t worth a stop, I just think there are better uses of your time if you aren’t in Dunedin for long.

 The many beaches in and around Dunedin

 I think Dunedin has some of the best beaches in the world.
 Some are visually stunning, and some are excellent for beginner and intermediate surfing.
 My top recommendations would be Tunnel Beach for sunrise, Aramoana for swimming and St Clair for surfing, but you can see a full list of them on the official Dunedin website.